How to (Un-) Quantum Mechanics: Setup

 Hamilton wrote that ``the notion or intuition of order in time is not less but more deep-seated in the human mind, than the notion of intuition of order in space; and a mathematical science may be founded on the former, as pure and as demonstrative as the science founded on the latter.
 There is something mysterious and transcendent involved in the idea of Time; but there is also something definite and clear: and while Metaphysicians meditate on the one, Mathematicians may reason from the other.''~\cite{APT}.

 We shall show that, even though Hamilton's idea to derive algebra as {\it the} science of pure time failed~\cite{Ohrstrom}, there is nonetheless {\it an} algebra of pure (aka {\it proper}) time.
 It reveals the possibility to formulate (central parts of) physics as a tautology~\cite{fit_paper}.
 This has absolutely no negative connotation, as Goldberg explained: ``Different branches of mathematics have different rules but in all branches, since the rules are predetermined, the conclusion is actually a restatement, in a new form, of the premises.
 Mathematics, like all formal logic, is tautological.
 That is not to say that it is uninteresting or that it doesn't contain many surprises.``~\cite{Goldberg} If it is possible to derive (essential parts of) physics from a definition of physicality, then the result is a tautology in Goldberg's sense.
+Of course this means that any analytical theory is a tautology in Goldberg's sense.